Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Methodology

 \subsection{Model-Agnostic Training Strategy}

-The derivation of the deconfounding ability of DecTag in Eq. (\ref{eq:monte}) is based solely on the abstract conditional distribution $P(T \mid C,U)$, which shows that the deconfounding strategy of the proposed DecTag is model-agnostic and can be built upon arbitrary content-based tag recommender systems provided that the uploader for each UGC is known to the system.
+The derivation of the deconfounding ability of DecTag in Eq. (\ref{eq:monte}) is based solely on the abstract conditional distribution $P(T \mid C,U)$, which shows that DecTag is model-agnostic and can be built upon arbitrary content-based tag recommender systems.
 For DecTag to materialize, the functional form that parameterizes $P(T \mid C,U)$ remains to be specified.
 Theoretically, any function $\mathrm{f}_{\boldsymbol{\theta}}: \mathcal{C} \times \mathcal{U} \rightarrow \mathcal{T}$ with signature of $U$, $C$ as inputs, probabilities for predicted tags $T$ as outputs, and $\boldsymbol{\theta}$ as trainable parameters can be used to parameterize the distribution.
-In this paper, we assume that $P(T \mid C,U)$ can be decomposed into two compact factors as

-such that it can explicitly disentangle uploader's bias toward tags and the influence of UGC's content to tags {\cite{cadene2019rubi, niu2021counterfactual}}. $\hat{P}$ represents unnormalized probability distribution function, and $E$ is the normalization constant.
-We also note that Eq. (\ref{eq:poe}) shows the form of a product-of-expert system, which can be mathematically derived with further assumptions according to \cite{wu2018multimodal}.
-The backdoor adjustment-based training procedure of DecTag is summarized in Algorithm \ref{alg:backadj} for reference.
+In this paper, we assume that $P(T \mid C,U)$ decomposes into two compact factors as $\frac{1}{E} \hat{P}(T \mid C) \cdot \hat{P}(T \mid U)$ to explicitly disentangle uploader's bias towards tags and the influence of UGC's content to tags {\cite{cadene2019rubi, niu2021counterfactual}}. $\hat{P}$ represents unnormalized probability distribution, and $E$ is the normalization constant.